Elliptic butterflies: Summary and organization of the article

 If we multiply two functions $f_1$ and $f_2$ in $\cL (D)$ we obtain a function $F$ in $\cL(2D)$.
 Given such a function $F$, there is a unique function $f$ in $\cL(D)$ such that $f(b_l)=F(b_l)$ for every $l\in [0,d-1]$.
 Finding $f$ once given $F$ is a reduction problem.
 In Section \ref{sec:redu} we define and solve a natural generalization of this problem.
 The resulting efficient multiplication algorithm in the residue ring at $B$ is presented in Section \ref{sec:resid}.
 Section \ref{sec:impl-exper-results} documents a public implementation of the algorithms presented in this article and provides experimental results.

 A first application, presented in Section \ref{sec:ebff}, is the construction of normal bases for finite field extensions of degree a power of two, allowing multiplication in time $\cQ d \log (d)$.
-We build on the construction in \cite{CLEP} of an equivariant version of Chudnovsky's interpolation method \cite{chu}, and we use our complexity estimates for evaluation, interpolation and reduction in this context.
+We build on the construction in~\cite{CLEP} of an equivariant version of Chudnovsky's interpolation method~\cite{chu}, and we use our complexity estimates for evaluation, interpolation and reduction in this context.

-In Section \ref{sec:gop}, we construct Goppa codes in genus one obtained by restricting the evaluation map $\ev$ to the subspace of functions that are invariant by the elliptic involution $P\mapsto -P$ on $E$.
+In Section \ref{sec:gop}, we construct Goppa\footnote{In this article, we use the term Goppa code for any code obtained by evaluation of algebraic functions on a given algebraic curve at a collection of points on that curve.} codes in genus one obtained by restricting the evaluation map $\ev$ to the subspace of functions that are invariant by the elliptic involution $P\mapsto -P$ on $E$.
 The resulting code is a genus zero Goppa code.
 The advantage of seeing it as a genus one code is that we benefit from the acceleration due to the presence of the automorphism group $\gt$.
-This produces MDS $[d,d/2,d/2+1]$-codes that can be encoded and checked in time $d \log (d)$ and decoded up to half the minimum distance at the expense of $\cQ d \log^2 (d)\log (\log (d))$ operations and comparisons in $\KK$.
+This produces MDS $[d,d/2,d/2+1]$-codes that can be encoded and checked in time $\cQ d \log (d)$ and decoded up to half the minimum distance at the expense of $\cQ d \log^2 (d)\log (\log (d))$ operations and comparisons in $\KK$.
 The only constraint for the existence of such codes is that the size of $\KK$ be large enough with respect to $d$.
-This extends Lacan and Soro's result \cite{laso} for Fermat fields.
+This extends Lacan and Soro's result~\cite{laso} for Fermat fields.

 The purpose of the final Section \ref{sec:ellipt-lwe-crypt} is to discuss the advantages and limitations of using elliptic residue rings in the context of LWE-cryptography.

 All the straight-line programs presented in this work are summarized in pseudo-code right after their algorithmic description.
 An implementation of these algorithms and the underlying data structures are introduced in Section \ref{sec:data} and Section~\ref{sec:impl-exper-results}.